gabfv/office-presence/README.md

 # office-presence
-Helpful web tool to see users' presences at the office.
+Helpful web tool to see users presence at the office.